neocotic/europa/packages/europa-test/README.md

 ## Bugs

-If you have any problems with Europa or would like to see changes currently in development you can do so [here](https://github.com/neocotic/europa/issues).
+If you have any problems with Europa Test or would like to see changes currently in development you can do so [here](https://github.com/neocotic/europa/issues).

 ## Contributors